palm-ml/smile/README.md

 # code for smile
-code for paper: One Positive Label is Sufficient: Single-Positive Multi-Label Learning with Label Enhancement(nips2022))
+Code for "One Positive Label is Sufficient: Single-Positive Multi-Label Learning with Label Enhancement" (NeurIPS'22)

 ## Running environment